 These coats of arms could also be found on banners throughout the middle ages, as well as a horse’s bardings, (the armor and trappings put on horses).

 The word escutcheon can be used as a metaphor for a family’s honor.
-There are a number of different shapes of shield, such as the common heater style (modern medieval French and English), modern French, cartouche (oval), and lozenge or diamond (usually borne by woman).
+There are several different shapes of shield, such as the common heater style (modern medieval French and English), modern French, cartouche (oval), and lozenge or diamond (usually borne by women).

-- Marshalling – This was the merging of two families coat of arms due to marriage.
-Through this tradition you may find more than one design within the center of the arms, (the shield).
+This was the merging of two families’ coats of arms due to marriage.
+Through this tradition, you may find more than one design within the center of the arms, (the shield).

 Granting A Coat of Arms